gyang0/ImageConverter/README.md

 # ImageConverter
-Converts grayscale images to an array of strings
+Converts grayscale images to an array of strings.

 Image must be provided.